BruggenLab/starter-hugo-research-group/content/post/DanielleNewPhd/index.md

 ---
-title: Congratulations to Danielle Fehr for the wining of graubünden forscht 2022
+title: Congratulations to Danielle Fehr for the winning a scientific award for the best presentation in medicine at “Graubünden forscht 2022"
 date: 2022-09-01
 ---

-Congratulations to Danielle Fehr for the wining of #graubünden forscht 2022
+ #graubünden forscht 2022

 <!--more-->

-The Academia Raetica Switzerland congratulates the winners of #graubünden forscht 2022.
-We would like to thank all speakers, chairs, helpers and visitors for being there!
-See you again in 2024!
+We’re happy to announce that Danielle Fehr won a scientific award for her presentation about the association between atopic dermatitis and cardiovascular diseases at the congress “Graubünden forscht 2022”.